alreich/abstract_algebra/docs/groups_etc.rst

 If two algebras are isomorphic, then the mapping between their elements is returned as a Python dictionary.

-Here’a a well-known example, using two small groups created above, v4 and the direct product of z2 with itself, z2 \* z2:
+Here is a well-known example, using two small groups created above, v4 and the direct product of z2 with itself, z2 \* z2:

 Group Isomorphism